 4: Utilize Influencers to Reposition Your Brand

-Companies like Uber and Macy’s are bending over backwards to find a new position in the current market.
+Companies like Uber and Macy’s are bending over backward to find a new position in the current market.
 Why?
 To attract customers.
 In recent years, we’ve seen the complete reconstruction of major brands to appeal to younger audiences.
 What better way to do that than by targeting social celebrities?
-Calvin Klein launched campaign after campaign targeting major celebs like Justin Bieber to reinstate its “cool” factor and attract a younger audience.
+Calvin Klein launched a campaign after campaign targeting major celebs like Justin Bieber to reinstate its “cool” factor and attract a younger audience.
 Doing so resulted in a 13% rise in sales from the previous year!
 Reposition your brand by using influencers to appeal to a new audience.

 5: Change Your Name and Your Logo